Checking Temporal Properties of Presburger Counter Systems using Reachability Analysis: Correctness of routine

+\begin{enumerate} \item there is a unique trace $t$ that starts from $\vec{s}$ and ends at a state that satisfies $\growone$, and \item no state in this trace is currently in $Y$, and \item every state $\vec{s'}$ that is outside $t$ and that is a successor of any state in $t$ is already in $Y$. \end{enumerate} \end{enumerate} \end{lemma} We give the intuition behind the proof of this theorem.
+The proof is an induction on the number of times states are added to $Y$.
+Initially the set of states added to $Y$ are stuck states.
+Then, in each step, the formula $\asoY$ along with $\growone$, ensures that Algorithm~\ref{algo:compute-global} only adds states that along all paths end up in a state in $Y$.
+Hence $Y$ remains $\postStarName$ closed.

-We have already argued informally that the algorithm (a) maintains a growing under-approximation $Y$ of the set of states in $M_1$ that do not satisfy $\eglobally{\phi}$, and (b) terminates iff $Y$ becomes precisely equal to this set.
+\begin{theorem} The two sets of states $X$ and $Y$ that are maintained by Algorithm~\ref{algo:compute-global} are such that (a) $X$ is a growing under-approximation of the set of states that satisfy the property $\eglobally{\phi}$ in $M_1$, and (b) $Y$ is a growing under-approximation of the set of states that satisfy $\neg \eglobally{\phi}$ in $M_1$. \end{theorem}

-In order to make an intuitive argument about termination we argue termination of our algorithm on three successive classes, each one wider than the previous one.
-The first class is the class of systems $M$ such that the refined system $M_1$ is flat and such that $\mathit{pre}^*$ queries on it terminate.
-Any flat system can be seen as a directed acyclic graph (DAG), whose elements are simple cycles or transitions that are not part of any cycle.
-We argue that the algorithm ``processes'' any element $e$, i.e., identifies all states ``in'' the control-states in $e$ that need to be added to $Y$, in the immediate subsequent iteration after all successor elements of $e$ in the DAG have been processed.
-Intuitively, $\growone$ is responsible for processing elements that are transitions, and $\growtwo$ for simple cycles.

-The next class is the class of systems $M$ such that the refined system $M_1$ has a \emph{trace flattening} wrt $\phiinit$ and such that $\mathit{pre}^*$ queries on $M_1$ terminate.
-This is a generalization of the class on which the approach of Demri et al.~\cite{dem2006} terminates.
-Our argument for this class is a simple extension of our argument for flat systems that is based on the structure of the trace flattening of the system $M_1$ rather than on the structure of $M_1$ itself.

-Our final class is of systems $M$ such that (a) $\mathit{pre}^*$ queries on the refined system $M_1$ terminate, (b) there exists an integer bound $k$, and a (finite or infinite) set of flattenings of $M_1$ such that each flattening $N$ in the set contains at most $k$ simple cycles (each one involving an arbitrary number of control states), and such that each trace in $M_1$ that starts from a state that does not satisfy $\eglobally{\phi}$ is exhibited by at least one of the flattenings mentioned above.
-(As it was with the under-approximation algorithm, this characterization is a sufficient condition, and does not exhaustively cover all cases on which our algorithm terminates.)

-We provide a proof sketch of the final claim above, and full proofs of all other claims in Appendix~\ref{sec:over_approx_correctness-proof}.

-An interesting question that is left to future work is to determine whether our over-approximation algorithm terminates on a wider class of systems than our under-approximation algorithm.
-(The converse is definitely not true.)